ebi-uniprot/coding-guidelines/franklin_release.md

 Notes:
 * Communicate with the rest of the team any breaking changes while upgrading (to be put in backlog, or solved during new sprint)
-* he history package should remain on v4 as react-router v5 is relying on it.
+* The history package should remain on v4 as react-router v5 is relying on it.
 Also upgrading D3 to higher than v5 may break Nightingale.
-This applies to uniprot-website repository as well.
+This applies to the uniprot-website repository as well.
 * Upgrading packages may result in unusual babel or webpack related errors.
 In some cases deleting the yarn.lock file and regenerating it may help.